bryanhanson/LearnPCA/vignettes/top_matter.md

 *This vignette is based upon `LearnPCA` version `r desc$Version`.*

+**This vignette is available in both pdf and html formats.
+However, the pdf versions lack certain interactive diagrams, so the html version is recommended**

 <!-- For pdf output set echo = FALSE to avoid compiling errors -->

 ```{block, type = "top-matter", echo = FALSE}